- 22 September 2021

 TagTime S04E02 – Angeline Welsh on “Two’s Company, Three’s a Crowd: What Are the Limits to Party Autonomy in International Arbitration?”

 Angeline Welsh discussed “Two’s Company, Three’s a Crowd: What Are the Limits to Party autonomy in International Arbitration?” with hosts Dr Kabir Duggal and Amanda Lee.
+The recording is available here.
 Angeline Welsh was tagged by Prof. Meriam Nazih Al-Rashid; she, in turn, tagged Patrick Pearsall.

 Angeline Welsh is a commercial litigator with over 15 years of experience and specific expertise in international arbitration.
 She has appeared (unled) before the English Commercial Court, the English Court of Appeal and conducted substantial advocacy before both commercial and investment treaty arbitral tribunals.
 She has also appeared (led) before the Supreme Court and the Privy Council, as well as various courts in the Caribbean.
 In addition, Angeline has substantial experience in handling cases involving issues of public law, constitutional law and human rights law and has sat as arbitrator in a significant number of arbitrations, either as sole, co- or presiding arbitrator.